 Do 17M A5+EA of Stab StG 1 was shot down by 152 Squadron comprising of Flight Lieutenant E.C.
 Deanesley, Pilot Officers R.M.
 Hogg, F.H.
 Holmes and Sergeant R. Wolton at 11.15 whilst engaged on a photo-reconnaissance mission.
 The aircraft crashed at East Fleet Farm near Fleet with Fw B. Erdmann and Fw E. Grossmann were captured but Uffz K. Lingenbrink was killed.

-The Luftwaffe bombing was conducted during both the day and night concentrating North East London, Weymouth, Bristol and East Coast of Scotland which resulted in 2 killed and 17 injuries.
+The Luftwaffe bombing was conducted during both the day and night concentrating on North East London, Weymouth, Bristol and East Coast of Scotland which resulted in 2 killed and 17 injured.
 The Germans lost 5 aircraft and 5 damaged.